EVerest/EVerest/docs/doc_tutorial_new_modules.rst

                         "description": "This is a config key only visible to the part of your module implementing 'main'.", "type": "integer",
                         "min": 4,
-                        "max": 64,
+                        "max": 64
-                        // if you don't specify a default, the config key must be specified in the everest config,
+                        // the default value for the config key must be specified in the everest config },
-                        // if a default is present, the config key can be omitted in your everest config.
-                        "default": 42
-                    },
                     "some_other_config_key": {
 		        		"description": "This is some other config key",